-- People joining the group because they need wellbeing support which cannot be provided by the group. - People without the skills needed to contribute - is there enough support to help them develop these? - People joining the group because they feel grateful towards the service but they are not that interested in the work. - People joining the group without a clear idea of their role and the expectations which will be placed upon them.
+- People joining the group who have support needs that aren't being met by other services. - People without the skills needed to contribute - is there enough support to help them develop these? - People joining the group because they feel grateful towards the service but they are not that interested in the work. - People joining the group without a clear idea of their role and the expectations which will be placed upon them.

-SETTING UP: STARTING A GROUP
+SETTING UP A GROUP: STARTING THE GROUP

 Ideally, group members themselves will be able to lead as much as possible in shaping the group.

-The first stages should be dedicated to agreeing (if any of these have been previously decided by staff) on the following:
+The first stages should be dedicated to agreeing or reviewing the following:

-- 1. The purpose of the group: what projects they are going to work on, what they want to achieve.
+1. The purpose of the group:

+What projects they are going to work on, what they want to achieve.
 Can this be decided by the group or is it already framed by the organisation's needs?
-In order to stablish a trusting relationship, it is key to be transparent about this. - 2.
-How the group will operate: How often they meet; how meetings are facilitated, by whom, who does the agendas, how are they circulated, etc. - 3.
-Managing power dynamics and decision making: agree the group membership (is it made up of service users only?
-Or are there also staff, volunteers, managers?); how are decisions made?
-Is there a quorum and votes, is there someone who could override decisions?, what role each member have on the group?
-There could be a service user group, that it is supported and facilitated by staff, but they are not members and do not have a decision making role, or there can be a group that is working on a project and decisions are made collectively but people have different roles,... or where a manager has got the last say... the key is that this is all made clear and agreed at the start. - 4.
-Individual members commitments: what is expected of members?
+In order to stablish a trusting relationship, it is key to be transparent about this.

+2. How the group will operate:

+How often they meet, how meetings are facilitated, by whom, who does the agendas, how are they circulated etc.

+3. Managing power dynamics and decision making:

+Agree the group membership (is it made up of service users only or does it also include staff, volunteers and managers?).
+How are decisions made?
+Is there a quorum and votes; is there someone who could override decisions?
+What role does each member have on the group?

+There could be a service user group that is supported and facilitated by staff (who are not members) who make suggestions but do not have decision-making power.
+There can also be a group (made up of both staff and service users) that works on a project where decisions are made collectively.
+The boundaries of decision-making power and influence that the service users can have must be made clear at the beginning of the process.

+4. Individual members commitments:

+What is expected of members?
 Can the group function without all members attending all meetings?
 How are absences managed?
-DO member have to prepare in advance?
-What is needed of the members for the group to meeting their objectives? - 5.
-What members can expect in return: what does the organisation offer to enable members to perform?
-How are expenses managed?
-Are there any rewards for members?
+Do member have to prepare in advance?
+What is needed of the members for the group to meet their objectives?

-SETTING UP: STARTING A GROUP
+SET UP:STARTING THE GROUP